jperez3/taccoform-blog/hugo/content/posts/TFG_P5.md

 ### 1Password CLI And Terraform

 Normally I would start with an AWS example to demonstrate this functionality, but there's already a great tool to help with credential management called [aws-vault](https://github.com/99designs/aws-vault).
 This method is more for APIs which don't have their own dedicated credential management tool.
-Since I want to keep it related to Infrastructure as Code, we'll use DigitalOcean as the cloud provider.
+Since we want to keep it related to building infrastructure, we'll use DigitalOcean as the cloud provider.

+_Note: If you don't have a DigitalOcean account, you can use [this referral link](https://m.do.co/c/d26a4fc22a12) to open an account and get free credit to follow along without having to pay._

 1. Log into DigitalOcean and browse to `API>Applications & API>Tokens/Keys>Personal Access Tokens`
 2. Create a new access token called `taccoform-demo`